 Did You Know...

-Since his arrival at the St Lawrence Ground in 2005, Cook was been one of the club’s most reliable performers with his nagging accuracy.
+After his arrival at The Spitfire Ground as a bowler from Middlesex in 2005, Cook became one of the Club’s most reliable performers with his nagging accuracy.
 The right-arm seam bowler joined Kent from Middlesex, where he honed his skills under the tutelage of Angus Fraser.

 With 229 List A and 81 t20 wickets to his name, Simon continued to prove his worth as a dangerous bowler in one-day cricket.
 He also has good ability with the bat, often providing valuable runs down the order; something which was evident when he made 51, in the LV= County Championship fixture against Middlesex, batting at eleven.